LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 This file contains detailed instructions for customizing your Logtalk installation and working environment.
-Customization is usually done on a per-user basis by editing a settings file on the Logtalk user folder (whose path is stored on the `LOGTALKUSER` environment variable; this folder can be (re)created by running the `logtalk_user_setup` shell script; on Windows systems, you can use the installer and choose the corresponding install option).
+Customization is usually done on a per-user basis by editing a settings file in the user homer folder or in the Logtalk user folder (its path is stored on the `LOGTALKUSER` environment variable; this folder can be (re)created by running the `logtalk_user_setup` shell script; on Windows systems, you can use the installer and choose the corresponding install option).
 The default path for the Logtalk user folder is:

 * POSIX systems
     `$HOME/logtalk`
 * Windows
     `My Documents\Logtalk`

 The Logtalk user folder is updated when you update Logtalk.
 Therefore, it shouldn't be used to store your Logtalk application's source code.

 1. DEFINING A DEFAULT PROLOG BACKEND COMPILER